 Distilled in the Caribbean, where the rum industry sprang to life beside the sugar industry almost 400 years ago, Sailor Jerry, has developed a cult following among drinkers serious about the quality of spiced rum.

-Sailor Jerry, which won double gold at the 2013 San Francisco World Spirit Awards, is crafted from a selection of rums “married” by master blenders to an exacting recipe.
+Sailor Jerry is crafted from a selection of rums “married” by master blenders to an exacting recipe.
 It is then infused with a one-of-a-kind mix of spices and other natural flavours, most notably vanilla and a touch of cinnamon.
 The result is high-quality, old-school spiced rum.
 An enduring classic, not a fly-by-night fancy.

 Try it mixed simply with cola or lemonade or for something different try the Dark and Stormy made with one part Sailor Jerry over ice, add a dash of angostura bitters, top with ginger beer and garnish with lime.